 I was appointed at the School of Chemistry Bangor University in 2009 and began managing the Electrochemistry and Biosensors Group.
 Since 2009 I had quadrupled the size of that group and converted it to the Applied Research in Chemistry and Health team.
-I am now fortunate to have been appointed a Professor of Research at XJTLU where I am in the early stages of forming a new international group.
-I have supervised 14 Ph.Ds. and 12 M.Scs. students to completion.
+I was then fortunate to have been appointed a Professor of Research at XJTLU (March 2020), because of travel restrictions.
+I am now pleased to say that I have taken up a new position at Abertay University in the School of Applied Sciences where I am in the early stages of forming a new international group.
+I have supervised 19 Ph.Ds. and 12 M.Scs. students to completion.

 My extensive industrial links have helped with the consideration of the commercial consequence and direction of the research.
 In essence, the network has been established with my team’s support has enabled me to: